g00b/spring-petclinic/readme.md

-# Sample PetShep Application, to help simulate and demonstrate a real world example of securing a software supply chain.
+# Sample PetShop Application, to help simulate and demonstrate a real world example of securing a software supply chain.
 The following technologies were used

 [ DeepSource, Jenkins, Docker, JFrog ]